monsieurbiz/sylius-docs/fixture/cms-fixture.md

 # Create a CMS fixture

-We will create a fixture to add content using the bitbag CMS plugin.
+We will create a fixture to add content using the [Bitbag CMS plugin](/plugins/bitbag-cms.md).

 ## Create a CMS page